Acute Lymphocytic Leukemia

 - Weight loss without trying

 How is ALL diagnosed?

-- Blood tests: You will need blood tests to count the number of each type of blood cell (RBCs, WBCs, platelets).
+- Blood tests may be done to count the number of each type of blood cell (RBCs, WBCs, platelets).

-- Bone marrow biopsy: During this procedure, a small amount of bone marrow is taken from the bone in your hip.
+- A bone marrow biopsy is a procedure to take a small amount of bone marrow from the bone in your hip.
 This test helps caregivers find out which type of leukemia you have.